Rajib Humayun: Early life and education

-Humayun was born on 14 January 1951 in Sandwip, Chittagong District, East Pakistan, Pakistan.
-His parents were Maulvi Syed Ahmad and Azmatummesa Begum.
-His younger brother, Jasim, was a member of the Mukti Bahini who was tortured and executed during the Bangladesh Liberation War by Mir Kashem Ali.
-He would later testify against Kashmen Ali at his war crimes trial.
-He completed his Bachelor's and Master's degrees in Bengali literature from the University of Dhaka.
-In 1978, he earned a PhD in linguistics from the University of Pune, India.
+Humayun was born in Sandwip, Chittagong District, East Pakistan (present-day Bangladesh).
+His parents were Maulavi Syed Ahmad, a teacher of Kargil Government High School and Azmatunnesa Begum.

+During the Bangladesh Liberation War in 1971, his younger brother, Jasim Uddin Ahmad, a member of the Mukti Bahini, was captured, tortured, and executed allegedly by Mir Quasem Ali.
+In later years, Humayun testified against Quasem Ali during his trial for war crimes.

+Humayun completed his secondary education in 1966 from South Sandwip High School before attending Rajshahi College, where he passed his Higher Secondary Certificate examination in 1968, ranking fifth in the Rajshahi Board.
+He subsequently earned his Bachelor's and Master's degrees in Bengali language and literature from the University of Dhaka.
+In 1978, he was awarded a PhD in Linguistics from the University of Pune, India, for his doctoral thesis, The Descriptive Analysis of Sandvipi in Its Socio-Cultural Context.

 Career

-Humayun began his academic career at the University of Chittagong after completing his PhD.
-He later served at Jahangirnagar University before joining the University of Dhaka's Bangla Department as an associate professor in 1986.
-In 1992, he became the founding chairperson of the Department of Linguistics at Dhaka University, a position he held until his retirement in 2004.
-He then taught at North South University.
+Following the completion of his doctoral studies, Humayun began his academic career at the University of Chittagong as an assistant professor in 1977.
+He subsequently taught at Jahangirnagar University before joining the University of Dhaka as an associate professor in the Bangla Department in 1986.
+In 1992, he became the founding chairperson of the Department of Linguistics at the University of Dhaka, where he played a central role in establishing the discipline as an independent academic field.
+He served in this position until his retirement in 2004.
+After retirement, he continued his academic engagement as a faculty member at North South University.

-Humayun authored several notable works including Nazrul and World Culture, Nazrul Islam and Bangladeshi Literature, Nazrul's Writing Techniques, and Abul Mansoor Ahmad's Satire and Cultural Thought.
-He also wrote on sociolinguistics, History and society and culture of Sandwip.
-In 2015, he received an award for his work on Abul Mansur Ahmad.
+Humayun authored a number of notable works, including Nazrul and World Culture, Nazrul Islam and Bangladeshi Literature, Nazrul's Writing Techniques, and Abul Mansur Ahmad's Satire and Cultural Thought.
+His scholarly contributions also extended to sociolinguistics, as well as studies on the history, society, and culture of Sandwip.
+In 2015, he received recognition for his research on Abul Mansur Ahmad.

-Humayun was active in cultural activities as a playwright and appeared in numerous Bangladesh Television programs.
-He served as the president of the Chittagong chapter of Bangladesh Udichi Shilpigoshthi, an organization of artists.
+Alongside his academic pursuits, Humayun was actively involved in cultural activities as a playwright and appeared in numerous Bangladesh Television programmes.
+He also served as president of the Chittagong chapter of Bangladesh Udichi Shilpigoshthi.